PrefectHQ/prefect/docs/concepts/deployments.md

       prefect.resource.id: prefect.flow.c5568579-9f63-415c-a53e-25f00fc35866
       prefect.resource.role: flow
     parameters:
-      param_1: "{{ event.flow_run }}"
+      param_1: "{{ event }}"
 ```

 When applied, this deployment will execute on the completion of the upstream flow specified in the `match_related` key, wth the flow run passed in as a parameter.
-Triggers can be configured to response to the presence or absence of arbitrary internal or external [events](/events).
+Triggers can be configured to response to the presence or absence of arbitrary internal or external [events](cloud/events).
 The trigger system and API are detailed in [Automations](/cloud/automations/).

 ### Create a flow run with Prefect UI